Love Island (American TV series) season 2: Future appearances

+In 2025, Ndiba and Rodriguez appeared on season three of Perfect Match.
+Kierstan Saulter and Vazquez made guest appearances on Love Island: Beyond the Villa.
+Ndiba and Middlebrooks returned for season 2 of Love Island Games.

+In 2026, Middlebrooks will appear on season three of House of Villains.

 Production

 CBS originally announced on February 14, 2020 the second season would premiere on May 21, 2020, scheduled to take place in Fiji, and was initially to end at the end of June before the Fourth of July holiday to avoid scheduling conflicts with the 2020 Summer Olympics in Tokyo, Japan.
 The second season was subsequently placed on hold with a new season premiere date to be determined after the network announced on April 7 they would launch CBS Sunday Movie for a five-week run starting on May 3 after television productions were shut down due to the ongoing COVID-19 pandemic.
 An article from The Hollywood Reporter on April 7, 2020 noted that CBS would be without new seasons of Big Brother and Love Island during the summer.
 Unnamed sources to the publication said the network would rely on repeats of their scripted shows that "have historically repeated well."
 Kelly Kahl, President of CBS Entertainment, said the network was "optimistic" about airing both shows during the summer "a little later than usual" in an interview with Deadline Hollywood on May 19, 2020.

 CBS revealed on July 23, 2020 that the next season of Big Brother would premiere on August 5 with new protocols to protect the cast and crew from COVID-19.
 The day prior, Vulture reported that pre-production has started on the second season of Love Island.
 Filming for the second season took place at The Cromwell in Las Vegas on a bio-secure bubble zone instead of an international destination like with season one due to international travel restrictions related to COVID-19.
 The network and ITV required everyone involved with the show to undergo quarantine prior to the beginning of production.